Shedding light on classical shadows: learning photonic quantum states: Estimating the expectation value of observables

 \subsection{Time-complexity analysis}

 The running time of the protocol is often overlooked, yet it constitutes a critical bottleneck for the overall efficiency of classical shadow methods.
+In this section, we provide two techniques for performing the post-processing.
+The first technique detailed in \autoref{app:approximationTechnique} is based on the best known approximation algorithm \cite{lim_efficient_2025}, for which the main figure of merit is the eigenspectrum of the observables.
+The second method, detailed in \autoref{app:exactTechnique} is based on an algorithm for computing exactly expectation values of observables in time scaling exponentially with their degree.

-In this section, we further stress the role of low dimensional irreducible representations of $\Ls(\Hc_{m,n})$, as we show that the time complexity of the protocol scales with the dimension of the irreps the observables have overlap with.
+This further stresses the role of low dimensional irreducible representations of $\Ls(\Hc_m^n)$, as we show that the time complexity of the protocol scales with the dimension of the irreps the observables have overlap with.
 Recall that the goal is to collectively estimate the expectation value of $M$ observables $\{O_1, \dots, O_M\}$.

+These techniques are independent and complementary and must be chosen depending on the observables of interest.
+Nonetheless, the exact algorithm seems more useful in practice as the approximate algorithm exhibits a time-dependency on the observables $2$-norm which is likely exponential in the photon-number for low-degree observables.